No. 104 Helicopter Squadron, IAF: History

 The acquisition of Sikorsky S-55 in 1954 heralded the creation of the first Helicopter Flight within the IAF, and in 1958 become established as the first dedicated Helicopter Unit, No. 104 Helicopter Squadron.

 The IAF S-55s were later phased out in 1966 inducting other helicopter types into service, such as the Mil Mi-35 model in 1990.

+As of November 2022, the Mi-35s of the Squadron is undergoing complete overhauls in Russia in two batches.
+The first batch was already in Russia by then while the entire process is to be completed by mid-2023.
+Overhaul of each batch shall take 6-8 months.
+The overhaul would increase its service life by 6 years keeping them active beyond this decade.